CSLT-THU/ViVi_Translation/README.md

 Note that "mems2t.pkl" and "memt2s.pkl" do not need to be generated from training set and alignments.
 It can be derived from any source-to-target dictionary.
 As long as these two files were formatted according to the descriptions above, our model could perform correctly.

+### Additional
+Note that, in this repos, our NMT model is slightly different from RNNsearch, we use the target word embedding as the out-projection matrix.

+We have another repos [ViVi_NMT](https://github.com/CSLT-THU/CSLT_NMT) which did not have this change, and it was updated to Tensorflow 1.0.

 ## License
 Open source licensing is under the Apache License 2.0, which allows free use for research purposes.